SSS Contribution Table 2025: Monthly Rate for Members

 For both members and employers, understanding the SSS Contribution Table is essential:

+1. Members: It is important for members to know their contribution amounts to confirm they are making the correct payments.
 Regular contributions not only keep their membership active but also help maximize the benefits they can receive in the future.

-Employers are legally obligated to deduct the correct amount from their employees’ salaries and remit it, along with their share, to the SSS on time.
+1. Employers: Employers are legally obligated to deduct the correct amount from their employees’ salaries and remit it, along with their share, to the SSS on time.
+Failure to do so can result in penalties and legal issues.

 How Contributions Affect Benefits